Skip to main content Skip to footer

 Your application will then use NPM to install all of Wijmo's packages.

-Once Wijmo has been installed, we'll need to include all of the modules that we'll want to take advantage of inside of the app.module.ts file:
+Once Wijmo has been installed, we'll need to include all of the desired modules inside the app.module.ts file:

 import { NgModule } from '@angular/core';